UKHO/docs/docs/quality-assurance/test-strategy.md

 Our core principle is:

-> Always use an automation first where possible
+> Always use automation where possible

 ---